Expensify/App/contributingGuides/REVIEWER_CHECKLIST.md

 - [ ] If the PR modifies a generic component, I tested and verified that those changes do not break usages of that component in the rest of the App (i.e. if a shared library or component like `Avatar` is modified, I verified that `Avatar` is working as expected in all cases)
 - [ ] If the PR modifies a component related to any of the existing Storybook stories, I tested and verified all stories for that component are still working as expected.
 - [ ] If the PR modifies a component or page that can be accessed by a direct deeplink, I verified that the code functions as expected when the deeplink is used - from a logged in and logged out account.
+- [ ] If the PR modifies the form input styles:
+    - [ ] All the inputs inside a form should be aligned with each other
+    - [ ] Add the Design label so the Design team can review your changes
 - [ ] If a new page is added, I verified it's using the `ScrollView` component to make it scrollable when more elements are added to the page.
 - [ ] If the `main` branch was merged into this PR after a review, I tested again and verified the outcome was still expected according to the `Test` steps.
 - [ ] I have checked off every checkbox in the PR reviewer checklist, including those that don't apply to this PR.